liamcraddock1996/materialProject/README.md

-# materialProject
+# Material Project
-Google Material Design Tutorial
+## Google Material Design Tutorial
+### by Liam Sept 2017

+Recapping :octapat: with the university students, so far so good :+1: